Last Updated: September 27, 2019 Abhishek Gurung

 - Place: Hyderabad

-- Highlight: The granite idol of Lord Venkateswara stands about 3.4 m and the temple has no traditional bells, in order not to disturb to those meditating in the shrine.
+- Highlight: The granite idol of Lord Venkateswara stands about 3.4 m and the temple has no traditional bells, in order not to disturb those meditating in the shrine.

 Lakshmi Narasimha Temple: Seek the blessing of Lord Narasimha and explore an ancient natural cave at Yadagirigutta

 Also known as Yadagirigutta, Lakshmi Narasimha Temple is one of the popular Hindu shrines seated on a hillock in Yadagirigutta.
-In order to get to the main shine that houses various idols, you’ll have to pass through a 12 feet high and 30 feet long cave located at the back of the temple.
-Inside you’ll find a serpent shaped Jwala Narasimha, a silver idol of Lakshmi-Narasimha and a statue of Yogananda Narasimha in a meditating pose.
+In order to get to the main shrine that houses various idols, you will have to pass through a 12 feet high and 30 feet long cave located at the back of the temple.

 - Main Deity: Narasimha Swamy (incarnation Lord Vishnu)